Navid200/xDrip/docs/Transmitter-lifetime.md

 ![](./images/TransmitterDays.png)

-After you successfully start a sensor, it will work for 10 days (7 days for G5).
+After you successfully start a sensor, it will work for 10 days (7 days for G5 in native mode).

 Hard resetting a transmitter does nothing to the battery.
 If the battery is dying, you will need to replace the battery.